-Upon completion of an on-campus clinical practicum, student clinicians will complete two semesters of full-time clinical externship practica at participating approved external facilities.
-Students must successfully complete CMDS 5901, Clinical Practicum I on campus in the Speech and Hearing Clinic, prior to an external clinical practicum placement.
-Contracts (Affiliation Agreements) are established between the site and University for all placements used for external facilities.
-The Clinical Fieldwork Coordinator will obtain electronic information and contracts (affiliation agreements) from each site prior to student placement to ensure that each external facility has the clinical population and personnel to meet the educational needs of each student assigned to that site in accordance with ASHA Standards.
+Upon completion of two on-campus clinical practica, student clinicians will complete two semesters of full-time off-campus clinical externships at participating, approved, facilities.
+Students must successfully complete CMDS 5901: Clinical Practicum I on campus in the Speech & Hearing Clinic with faculty consensus prior to being permitted to enroll in CMDS 5902: Clinical Practicum II for an off-campus clinical externship.
+Contracts (Affiliation Agreements) are established between the site and University for all external facilities used for the clinical externship The Clinical Fieldwork Coordinator will obtain electronic information and contracts (affiliation agreements) from each site prior to student placement to ensure that each external facility has the clinical population and personnel to meet the educational needs of each student assigned to that site in accordance with ASHA Standards.

-- 1. All clinical practicum assignments will be determined by the Clinical Fieldwork Coordinator with collaboration/input with the Lead Clinical Supervisor as applicable, the Program Chair as applicable, any previous clinical educators, and applicable MSCD faculty. - 2.
+- 1. All off-campus clinical externship assignments will be determined by the Clinical Fieldwork Coordinator/Course Instructor with collaboration/input with the Lead Clinical Supervisor as applicable, the Program Chair(s) as applicable, any previous clinical supervisors/educators, and applicable MCSD faculty. - 2.
 The student's prior clinical experiences will be reviewed to ensure a variety of clinical experiences across the lifespan with culturally and linguistically diverse populations.
 Additionally, the student's coursework will be reviewed to ensure they have the academic prerequisites for the placement. - 3.
-In the event that a student is assigned a placement before the student has completed all relevant coursework pertaining to that placement, the student will receive preparation through the following measures: - Individual meetings with the appropriate mentor: Lead Clinical Supervisor, clinical educator, practicum instructor, faculty member; - Supplemental readings, videos, or other tutorials; - Opportunities to shadow/observe other student clinicians or practicing clinicians - 4.
-The student's academic and clinical performance, interaction, and personal qualities, as well as professional behavior will be considered before recommending and/or assigning them to an external practicum.
-In addition, some external facilities may require a student clinician to complete and submit the following prior to being selected for an externship: application, resume, portfolio, writing samples, letters of recommendation, cover letter, transcript, and/or participate in a competitive interview process.
+In the event that a student is assigned an off-campus clinical externship before the student has completed all relevant coursework pertaining to that placement, the student will receive preparation through the following measures: - Individual meetings with the appropriate mentor: Lead Clinical Supervisor, clinical educator, practicum instructor, faculty member; - Supplemental readings, videos, or other tutorials; - Opportunities to shadow/observe other student clinicians or practicing clinicians - 4.
+The student's academic and clinical performance, interaction, and personal qualities, as well as professional behavior will be considered before recommending and/or assigning them to an off-campus clinical externship.
+In addition, some external facilities may require a student clinician to complete and submit the following prior to being selected for an externship: application, resume, portfolio, writing samples, letters of recommendation, cover letter, transcript and/or participate in a competitive interview process.
 The external facility will then decide if the student has been accepted for the externship at their facility. - 5.
-Students are required to complete the Externship Interest Survey at least one semester prior to each off-site externship clinical placement.
+Students are required to complete the Externship Interest Survey at least one semester prior to each off-site clinical externship placement.
 The student is required to list their current address and contact information that will be used to arrange and secure the placement.
 The student will have the opportunity to express only areas of interest via the Externship Interest Survey.
-Students are not permitted to request specific externship placement sites. - 6.
-Students will be informed by the Clinical Fieldwork Coordinator of their placement prior to initiation of the semester for which they are enrolled in a clinical externship.
-If the student indicates that they are unable to fulfill the requirements of the external placement, they can drop the clinical practicum course and will be required to reenroll the following semester.
-Students should be aware that delaying enrollment in an external clinical practicum experience will most likely delay them from graduating on time.
+Students are not permitted to request specific clinical externship placements.

-7. The start and end dates and times for a clinical externship practicum will be set and finalized by the Clinical Fieldwork Coordinator in collaboration with the external clinical externship site.
-Start and end dates and times should not be arranged directly between off-campus clinical externship sites and students.
+- 6. Students will be informed by the Clinical Fieldwork Coordinator of their clinical externship placement prior to the initiation of the semester for which they are enrolled in a clinical externship.
+If the student indicates that they are unable to fulfill the requirements of the clinical externship placement, they can drop the clinical practicum course and will be required to reenroll the following semester.
+Students should be aware that delaying enrollment in a clinical practicum course that includes an off-campus clinical externship, will delay them from graduating on time. - 7.
+The start and end dates and times for a clinical externship will be set and finalized by the Clinical Fieldwork Coordinator in collaboration with the clinical externship site.
+Start and end dates and times should not be arranged directly between clinical externship sites and students.